-The Squier Classic Vibe Telecaster 50s is designed after the Fender “black guard” telecaster that was credited with shaping modern music.
-It has a vintage tone and look that will take you back to the 50s, but at a price that any guitar player can afford.
+Let me introduce you to the Squier Classic Vibe Telecaster 50s.
+It is designed after the Fender “blackguard” Telecaster.
+This is a guitar that was credited with shaping modern music.
+It has a vintage tone and looks that will take you back to the 50s, but at a price that any guitar player can afford.

 Let’s take it for a test drive!

-First, let’s take a look at some of the key features and specifications of the Squier Classic Vibe Telecaster 50s guitar.
+First, let’s take a look at some of the key features of the Squier Classic Vibe Telecaster 50s guitar.

 Who Is This Guitar For?

 Squier is a subsidiary owned and operated by Fender.
-They make guitars that are direct model replacements that are aimed at beginners, students and intermediate players who desire a Fender guitar at an entry level price.
-But because of the great quality that Squier guitars builds, even the seasoned player can enjoy this telecaster in both sound and play ability.
+They make guitars that are direct model replacements.
+These are aimed at beginners, students, and intermediate players.
+Those who desire a Fender guitar at an entry-level price.
+Squier makes quality guitars, even seasoned players can enjoy this Telecaster.
+In both sound and playability.

 The cutaway and black pickguard give it a Fender vibe from the 50s!
 It is a beautiful design and feels like a higher-priced guitar.

 The wood grain just looks great, and the pine body is lightweight.
 The resonance from the pine body helps give this Telecaster a great feel and sound.
 It’s got that Telecaster twang, for sure!

 Secondly, the Classic Vibe Telecaster guitar neck is made from maple and screwed to the body.
 This C-shaped neck is very comfortable and easy to play.

 The neck features a 25.5-inch scale and thanks to the cut away in the body, it is easy to get around the 21-fret maple board.